qlik-oss/sprout/packages/stylelint-config-sprout/README.md

 ## Rules

-The goal of all rules is to help team to adopt design-tokens.
+The goal of all rules is to help team to adopt design-tokens in their stylesheet.
 We will go step by step on rules but the first idea is to track hard coded value inside styles.

 ### sprout/no-hardcoded-values

 Check size using a regexp `/[\d.]+(px|em|rem%)/`.
 If found check if the prop is something else than `[min-|max-]width`, `[min-|max-]height`.

+### sprout/css-variables-exists

+A typo is easy to do when using tokens.
+This rule will shows up if you use an non existing tokens.